 PTAB continues to hold hearings virtually using the WebEx platform when feasible.
 You may find the PTAB hearing schedule by following this link: PTAB Hearing Schedule.

-The Property Tax Appeal Board (PTAB) is a quasi-judicial body made up of five Members and a professional staff which serves the Board.
-The Board was created in 1967 to provide an unbiased forum for taxpayers and taxing bodies outside of Cook County that are dissatisfied with property assessments.
-In 1997, PTAB's jurisdiction was expanded to include all Counties in Illinois.
-The Board will only consider appeals after decisions from County Boards of Review.
-The burden of proof before the Board is "the manifest weight of evidence."
-The Board will only determine the correct assessment of property on appeal.
+The Property Tax Appeal Board (PTAB or Board) is a quasi-judicial body made up of five Board Members appointed by the Governor, with the advice and consent of the Senate, and a professional staff to aid the Board.
+The PTAB was created in 1967 to provide an unbiased forum for taxpayers and taxing bodies outside of Cook County that are dissatisfied with property assessments.
+In 1997, the PTAB's jurisdiction was expanded to include all Counties in Illinois.
+The Board primarily considers appeals after decisions from County Boards of Review.
+The burden of proof before the Board is "a preponderance of the evidence" when market value is the basis of the appeal or "clear and convincing evidence" when unequal treatment in the assessment process is the basis of the appeal.
+The Board will only determine the correct assessment of property on appeal based on equity and the weight of the evidence.
 The amount of the tax bill or the tax rate used in the computation is determined by local county officials and may not be appealed to the Board.
 Likewise, the Board has no jurisdiction to exempt property from taxation.